-If your hair is man and dealing with thinning hair or a receding hairline can be frustrating, you probably want to know what type of hairstyle is going to be best for you.
-This article should help you along your way.
+If you’re a male who is beyond frustrated because you are dealing with thinning hair or a receding hairline, then you will probably want to know what type of hairstyle is going to be best for you.
+Then this article should help you along your way.

-To be male, is to experience some kind of hair loss in your life.
-By the age of thirty-five two-thirds of Australia men will experience some degree of noticeable hair loss, and by the age of fifty approximately 85% of men have significantly thinning hair.
-The most common cause of hair loss in men is Androgenic alopecia or common male pattern baldness (MPB); it accounts for more than 95% of hair loss in men.
+Every male will experience some sort of hair loss within their life, so understanding what hair cut could better suit you hair thinning or hair loss problem will help in the long run.
+By the age of thirty-five, two- thirds of Australian men will experience some degree of noticeable hair loss and by age fifty approximately 85% of men have significantly thinning hair.
+The most common cause of hair loss within men is Androgenic Alopecia or common male pattern baldness (MPB).
+This accounts for more than 95% of hair loss in men.

-Since it is such a prevalent problem, here are some tips on how to style your hair when your hair is thinning.
+Since it is such a prevalent problem, here are some tips on how to style your hair when it is thinning.

 Where is your hair thinning the most?